Foyin/Braille-Translator/README.md

 ---

 ## Braille Translator
-In this code you create a terminal / command-line application that can translate Braille to English and vice versa.
+This is an application that can translate Braille to English and vice versa.

-The string to translate will be passed into your application as an argument at runtime.
-Your application must be smart enough to determine if the string given to it is either Braille or English and automatically convert it to the appropriate opposite.
+The string to translate will be passed into the application as an argument at runtime.
+The application is smart enough to determine if the string given to it is either Braille or English and automatically convert it to the appropriate opposite.

-For the purposes of this challenge Braille must be displayed as `O` and `.` where `O` represents a raised dot.
-You must include the entire English alphabet, the ability to `capitalize` letters, add `spaces`, and the numbers `0` through `9` as well.
+For simplicity, Braille is displayed as `O` and `.` where `O` represents a raised dot.
+It includes the entire English alphabet, the ability to `capitalize` letters, add `spaces`, and the numbers `0` through `9` as well.

-After conversion, output the translated string--and nothing else--to the terminal.
+After conversion, the output to the terminal is the translated string--and nothing else.

 ## What is Braille?
 Braille (*/breɪl/ **BRAYL***) is a tactile writing system used by people who are visually impaired.
 Braille characters are formed using a combination of six raised dots arranged in a 3 × 2 matrix, called the braille cell.
 The number and arrangement of these dots distinguishes one character from another. ([via Wikipedia](https://en.wikipedia.org/wiki/Braille))